 2. Arc de Triomphe

-The Arc de Triomphe de l’Étoile is a famous monument in Paris, France.
-It is located at the heart of the Champs-Élysées and features twelve radiating avenues.
-The best way to see this monument in person is by taking a full historical tour with a local guide, book a tour in advance to secure your spot.
+The Arc de Triomphe de l’Étoile is a famous monument erected in 1806 by Jean Chalgrin in Paris, France.
+It is located at the heart of the Champs-Élysées and features twelve radiating avenues with a total height of 50m (164 ft).

 3. Notre Dame de Paris